Dounreay: Nuclear Decommissioning Authority ownership

 On 7 October 2014, a fire on the PFR site led to a "release of radioactivity via an unauthorised route".
 The Office for Nuclear Regulation (ONR) concluded that "procedural non-compliances and behavioural practices" led to the fire, and served an improvement notice on Dounreay Site Restoration Limited.
-In 2015 decommissioning staff expressed a lack of confidence in management at the plant and fear for their safety.
+In 2015, decommissioning staff expressed a lack of confidence in management at the plant and fear for their safety.

 In 2016, the task of dismantling the PFR core commenced.
 Plans were also announced to move about 700 kg of waste Highly Enriched Uranium to the United States.

 On 7 June 2019, there was a low-level radioactive contamination incident that led to the evacuation of the site.
 A DSRL spokesman said: "There was no risk to members of the public, no increased risk to the workforce and no release to the environment".

 On 23 December 2019, the NDA announced completion of the transfer of all plutonium from Dounreay to Sellafield, where all significant UK stocks of plutonium are now held.

 On 20 August 2020, a new date for the site to become available for other uses was announced of 2333, as part of a new draft strategy for reclamation.

+In April 2023, Dounreay became a division of Magnox Ltd as part of a simplified operating model for the NDA group.
+The site licence was transferred from DSRL to Magnox Ltd, and employees at the Dounreay site were transferred from DSRL to Magnox Ltd. In October 2023, Magnox Ltd was re-branded as 'Nuclear Restoration Services', with the Dounreay division referred to as 'NRS Dounreay'.

 Framework contracts

-In April 2019, Dounreay Site Restoration Limited (DSRL) awarded six framework contracts for decommissioning services at Dounreay.
+In April 2019, DSRL awarded six framework contracts for decommissioning services at Dounreay.
 The total value of these contracts is estimated to be £400 million.